Julius Fröbel: Biography

 In 1846, Fröbel moved to Dresden, Saxony.
 Upon the Revolution of 1848, he became a leader of the democrats, and was elected a member of the Frankfurt Parliament.
 Afterward, he accompanied the radical Robert Blum to the Austrian capital Vienna, where both joined the bloody October Uprising.
 Fröbel was arrested and condemned to death by the court-martial that also convicted Blum, who was shot on 9 November.
 Fröbel was pardoned by Field Marshal Prince Alfred of Windisch-Grätz before the date of his execution was fixed.

-On the dissolution of the Frankfurt Parliament in 1849, he emigrated to the United States, where he became editor of a German-language newspaper, lectured in New York City, and was a member of the law firm of Zitz, Kapp & Fröbel for a time.
+On the dissolution of the Frankfurt Parliament in 1849, he immigrated to the United States, where he became editor of a German-language newspaper, lectured in New York City, and was a member of the law firm of Zitz, Kapp & Fröbel for a time.
 He was for a time residing among German Free Thinkers in Sisterdale, Texas.
-In 1850, he went to Nicaragua, Santa Fé, and Chihuahua as correspondent of the New York Tribune.
+In 1850, he went to Nicaragua, Santa Fe, and Chihuahua as correspondent of the New York Tribune.
 In 1855, he was editor of a San Francisco paper.
 After the death of his first wife, he secondly married Karolina (1821–1888), a daughter of the former Greek prime minister Count Josef Ludwig von Armansperg.

 After a general amnesty, Fröbel returned to Germany in 1857.
 Efforts were made to expel him from Frankfurt, but he was protected on the ground of his naturalization as a citizen of the United States.
 In 1863, he went again to Vienna, and became a federalist leader supporting a "Greater German" solution of the German Question.
 From 1862 to 1873, he edited newspapers in Vienna and Munich.
 After the unification of Germany, he was appointed consul of the German Empire at Smyrna in 1873, and in 1876 was transferred to Algiers.
-Fröbel retired in 1888; he died in Zürich, at the age of 88.
+Fröbel retired in 1888; he died in Zurich, at the age of 88.